bling0390/mosaic-eraser-server/README.md

 # Mosaic eraser server
 Cross-platform lightweight server which erase mosaic on image for you guys.
-Co-work with chrome extension[mosaic eraser(auditing)]().
+Co-work with chrome extension [mosaic eraser(auditing)]().

 Would you like to see what the picture used to be?
 Have a try and see what you got!